0x4248/Scrapbook/doc/make/README.txt

 CONFIGURATION
 ===========
-The scrapbook has a lot of configuration involved, hence why there is a menuconfig system thanks to the kconfiglib project.
+The Nexus has a lot of configuration involved, hence why there is a menuconfig system thanks to the kconfiglib project.
 To get started configuring this simply run: